 Reading

-The Love Story: non-religious wedding officiant
+About The Couple: non-religious wedding officiant script

 (couples’ uniqueness, personality & feelings for one another/ readings about life partners, companionship/love poem from Joe Black the Movie)